The Ethiopian e-Government Initiative – Improving upon past practices

 - More focus required on marketing and communication to create awareness about e-government initiatives.

-- Need to focus on leveraging new generation technologies like social media, mobile, analytics and cloud
+- Need to focus on leveraging new generation technologies like social media, mobile, analytics, and the Cloud

 - Need to build a governance mechanism to ensure that enterprise architecture is created.